WebberZone/contextual-related-posts/readme.txt

 * Features:
     * New constant `CRP_VERSION` to hold the current version of the plugin
+    * New setting to delete FULLTEXT indices on deactivation

 * Enhancements:
     * Added the `$args` attribute to the filters in main-query.php